Mindasteris/PHP_Crud_BS_v1/README.md

-# PHP CRUD App with Bootstrap
+# PHP CRUD App with Bootstrap.